Cadle Tabernacle

 The Cadle Tabernacle was a church established in Indianapolis, Indiana, in 1921 by its founder, E. Howard Cadle.
 Named in honor of Cadle's mother, Loretta "Etta" Cadle, the building served as a center for evangelical programs and broadcasts on the Cincinnati, Ohio, radio station WLW in the 1930s, reaching listeners throughout the Midwest and parts of the South.
 The building's seating capacity of 10,000 made it the largest of its kind in the United States when it was built.
-Cadle Tabernacle was demolished in 1968 and the site was used for other purposes.
+Cadle Tabernacle was demolished in 1968 and the site then used for other purposes.

 Early years

 Following his conversion to Christianity and overcoming alcohol and gambling addiction, E. Howard Cadle, an Indiana businessman who owned a chain of shoe repair shops and worked as a car salesman, had a strong desire to evangelize.
 After studying the large crowds that traveling evangelists attracted, he decided to construct a building in Indianapolis for their use.
 Cadle took note of the upcoming revival tour by Rodney "Gipsy" Smith and his choir in Indianapolis, a widely publicized event in the spring of 1921.
 He met with Smith to discuss the choir's future meeting plans as the revival ended.
 These initially included monthly meetings and interval concerts.

 On May 20, 1921, a month after his meeting with Smith, Cadle expanded his initial goal of sponsoring meetings to establishing a permanent structure whose estimated cost was $75,000.
-The plans for the building included seating for 10,000 and 1,000 choir seats, though the final number of seats for the choir was 1,400.
+The plans for the building included seating for 10,000 and an additional 1,000 choir seats, though the final number of seats for the choir was 1,400.
 The tabernacle's seating capacity made it the largest in the United States.
 Construction on the building began in the summer of 1921 with workers rushing to complete it in time for the dedication services later that fall.
 The final construction cost was $305,000 ($4.3 million adjusted for inflation), significantly higher than the initial estimate.

 Gypsy Smith and his choir returned for the dedication services on October 9, 1921.
 The tabernacle was filled to capacity and an estimated 10,000 more turned away.
 During the dedication program, Cadle also addressed the gathering, explaining how his mother prayed for his conversion, praising the choir, and unveiling life-size portraits of himself and his mother, hung on either side of the choir loft.
 Cadle named the new building in honor of his mother, Loretta "Etta" Cadle.